SwiftCham/Computational_Theory/README.md

 - Left rotation by 1 converts it to `00...1010` (decimal 10)
 - Right rotation by 1 wraps the rightmost bit to the beginning: `10...0010` (decimal 2147483650)

-The implementation uses the following bitwise operations:
+The implementation uses the following bitwise operations as described in the Python Wiki [3]:
 - `&` (AND): Masks values to ensure 32-bit bounds
 - `<<` (Left shift): Moves bits to the left, filling vacated positions with zeros
 - `>>` (Right shift): Moves bits to the right, filling vacated positions with zeros